niooii/osu/NOTES.md

 # Notes
 Notes for stuff related to this project, mostly for myself

 - Use *sliding window* attention instead of full bidirectional attention and/or windowed feature input.
 Seems a lot better for local attended features, which is the goal?
+Seems like our net just needs to attend to a small local window of features, shouldn't waste memory and stuff

 # god tier papers
 - Sliding window attention: https://arxiv.org/abs/2502.18845